SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-SQL-Injection.md

 [slide hideTitle]

-# What is SQL Injection?
+# What is SQL Injection

 SQL Injection is a technique with is used to insert malicious SQL statements into a user input field.